Running CFDDFC with the AWS Console

 cfddfc launch -instance c5n.18xlarge -volume 300

-The user would wait until the instance is running; this is the master instance.
-The user can then create a cluster of 4 instances by adding 3 slave instances using the cluster
+The user would wait until the instance is running; this is the main instance.
+The user can then create a cluster of 4 instances by adding 3 secondary instances using the cluster

 subcommand, e.g.

-Once the slave instances are running, the cluster if fully operational.
+Once the secondary instances are running, the cluster if fully operational.

 Creating a Cluster Manually (alternative to CLI)